fearful-symmetry/kirum/readme.md

 ![ci](https://github.com/fearful-symmetry/kirum/actions/workflows/rust.yml/badge.svg)

 Kirum (from Standard Babylonian _Kirûm_ meaning _garden_ or _orchard_) is a conlang CLI utility and library.
-Unlike many conlang tools, which allow you to generate lexicons based on phonetic rules, Kirum can generate entire languages, and manage whole language families, based on specified etymology.
+Unlike many conlang tools, which allow you to generate lexicons based on phonetic rules, Kirum generates entire languages and language families based on specified etymology.
 Kirum also takes a "pets not cattle" approach to conlang tooling, allowing users to store and graph the entire history of a language family, down to individual morphemes.

 Kirum is a work in progress, and should be considered alpha software.
-Major features are currently planned, including the ability to generate languages/words from phonetic rulesets, and IPA support.
+Major features are currently planned, including IPA support.

 ## Getting Started